-Taunts add another dimension to this: a group can declare a taunt to change the rules; always as some sort of tradeoff.
-Once a taunt is made, it cannot be taken back in that skirmish.
+Taunts add another dimension to this: a group can declare a taunt to change the rules, always as some sort of tradeoff.
+Once a taunt is made, it can’t be taken back in that skirmish.

 It might help to illustrate with a few examples!

-You’ll never take me alive!–Taunting group cannot retreat (-1R if they would otherwise do so) but +1 to hit in melee
+You’ll never take me alive!–Taunting group can’t retreat (-1R if they would otherwise do so) but +1 to hit in melee

 We’ll never taste your blades!–Taunting group gains +1T and +1 to hit when attacking but counts hits against them twice

-Come and die!–Taunting group cannot move or retreat (-1R if they would otherwise do so) and all enemy groups are Reckless against them
+Come and die!–Taunting group can’t move or retreat (-1R if they would otherwise do so) and all enemy groups are Reckless against them

 But there’s a second type of taunt I think is even more interesting, which is specific to a group or company.